kaanaksit/odak/docs/course/visual_perception.md

 The story of color perception only deepens with the concept of [color opponency](http://dx.doi.org/10.1364/JOSAA.34.001099)[@shevell2017color].
 This theory reveals that our perception of color is not just a matter of additive combinations of primary colors but also involves a dynamic interplay of opposing colors: red versus green, blue versus yellow.
 This phenomenon is rooted in the neural pathways of the eye and brain, where certain cells are excited or inhibited by specific wavelengths, enhancing our ability to distinguish between subtle shades and contrasts.

-### How can I find the LMS response of an image using odak?
+We could exercise on our understanding of trichromat sensation with LMS cones and the concept of color oppenency by vising the functions available in our toolkit, `odak`.
-  The utility function we will review is [`odak.learn.perception.color_conversion.primaries_to_lms()`](https://github.com/kaanaksit/odak/blob/321760f2f2f3e2639301ecb32535cc801f53dd64/odak/learn/perception/color_conversion.py#L292) from [`odak.learn.perception`](../odak/learn_perception.md): <br /> <br />
+The utility function we will review is [`odak.learn.perception.color_conversion.primaries_to_lms()`](https://github.com/kaanaksit/odak/blob/321760f2f2f3e2639301ecb32535cc801f53dd64/odak/learn/perception/color_conversion.py#L292) from [`odak.learn.perception`](../odak/learn_perception.md).
 Let us use this test to demonstrate how we can obtain LMS sensation from the color primaries of an image.

 === ":octicons-file-code-16: `test_learn_perception_display_color_hvs.py`"
   ```python